egeoffrey/developer/docs/learn/multi-tenancy.md

 ## Gateway

-The gateway component is in common among multiple houses.
+The gateway component is supposed to be common among multiple houses.

 * The topic structure allows to easily isolate logically individual houses (provided of course they have a different `house_id`)
 * Since the same `house_id` and `passcode` (username and password for the gateway) is used for all the modules belonging to the same house, the service provider has add a single user to the gateway to provide a new house